10 Signs You Have Seasonal Depression, a.k.a. SAD

 It's darker in winter.
 Sometimes in the soul.
 According to the National Institute of Mental Health, Seasonal Affective Disorder (SAD) is a type of depression that comes and goes with the seasons, typically occurring in the winter season, starting around late fall and early winter and going away during the spring and summer.
 The American Academy of Family Physicians (AAFP) claims that as many as 6 percent of Americans suffer from seasonal depression, though many blow it off as the "winter blues."

 However, according to Theresa M. Peronace, MACP, SAC, Anchor Points Counseling, it is much more than that.
 She also points out that depression doesn't look the same with everyone, so knowing the symptoms is crucial.
 As with any mental health condition, the most effective way of treating SAD is diagnosing it.
-Here are ten signs and symptoms you should look out for, from The Remedy.
+Here are ten signs and symptoms you should look out for, from Eat This, Not That!
+Health.

 "One common symptom of seasonal affect disorder is oversleeping, or feeling the need to sleep a lot," explains Allen Conrad, BS, DC, CSCS of Montgomery County Chiropractic Center in North Wales PA.
 This is partially due to the fact that during this time of year, your body experiences additional stress and anxiety, which makes you feel more tired and want to sleep more as a result.